 How long can you travel in Europe with the Schengen visa?

 90 days, either consecutive or spread throughout a 180 day time frame.

 If you want to stay in a certain country for longer than the typically allowed time, you will have to apply for specific long term visas.
 Sure, plenty of digital nomads hop around from place to place pretty quickly, but there are definitely benefits to staying in one place for longer time periods, especially if you really fall in love with a place!
 That’s where long term visas come in, and there are some visas that bypass the Schengen Area visa restrictions, too.

-Here are a few examples of long term visas that can work for digital nomads and remote workers.
+Here's a list of 25 countries and their term visas available for digital nomads and remote workers.

 1. German Freelance “Freiberufler” Visa